 Vonnegut, the Twain of our time, has been accused of being a curmudgeon, but really he is one of the most hopeful and optimistic of our great thinkers.
 He is not suggesting that we make peace with some inevitable fate.
 He is exhorting us to get straight with ourselves about the limitless power we possess to transform our lives and the lives of others.
 Daisaku Ikeda writes:

 Those who are facing stiff challenges are earnest.
 That seriousness provides the power to discipline and strengthen oneself and achieve remarkable growth.
 That’s why adversity can be considered “the mother of happiness” (World Tribune, 1/21/2011).

-When I look at teachers today, I see a million volcanoes, each smoking away in isolation.
+When I look at teachers today, I see a million volcanoes, each smoking in isolation.
 Yes, we must stand up to our enemies, but when we do so we must absolutely win.
 Moreover, we can have no doubt about our victory.
 I have said before that the slander and opposition we receive should be worn as a badge of honor, rather than felt as a spear in the ribs.
 More than our rage, it is our indomitable dignity that will win the day.
 We have shown society glimpses of that dignity in the teacher sacrifices at Newtown, but that is only death.
+As Vonnegut describes, we’re talking about something much more pertinent here: enslavement.
 Now, we must show that same level of commitment and dignity in our every day service.
-One might argue that we are, that we have always been doing so.
+One might argue that teachers are doing so, and have always been doing so.
 I would agree.
 The challenge, though is to get mainstream society to see that we are.
-Let us get our internal houses in order such that we cut figures so compelling, so undeniably compassionate and dedicated to service that when billionaire philanthropists hurl volleys at us, our friends and neighbors will simply laugh them into silence.
+Let us get our internal houses in order such that we cut figures so compelling, so undeniably compassionate and dedicated to service that when billionaire philanthropists hurl volleys at us, our friends and neighbors simply laugh them into silence.